 A professional counselor is a master- or PhD-level mental health professional approved by a state licensure board to diagnose and treat mental health disorders.
 The exact name of a professional counselor's license can vary by state, but some of the most common are: Licensed Mental Health Counselor (LMHC), Licensed Professional Counselor (LPC), Licensed Clinical Professional Counselor (LCPC), and Licensed Professional Clinical Counselor (LPCC).

-We do employ licensed clinical psychologists, as psychologists can offer services, such as best online marriage therapy in Charlottesville, VA and psychological testing, that many other license types are unable to offer.
+We do employ licensed clinical psychologists, as psychologists can offer services, such as best online marriage therapy services and psychological testing, that many other license types are unable to offer.
 Many times, your counselor or therapist can work in tandem with a psychologist to provide bipolar medication, marriage therapy and psychological testing when necessary to better provide for your specific needs or goals.
 In this way, we are able to better provide for a wider range of your needs.

 Learn more about marriage counseling in Alexandria through our online resources.